 5. Be Aware of Insider Threats

-Pricewaterhouse Cooper research found that violation of security policies and misuse of resources are the most commonly displayed behaviors by employees who cause a security breach.
-Providing comprehensive training to employees is critical, particularly if they will be working from home on a regular or recurring basis.
+Verizon's 2024 Data Breach Investigations Report found that violation of security policies and misuse of resources are the most commonly displayed behaviors by employees who cause a security breach, with 76% of breaches involving the human element (8% of which involving malicious privilege misuse).
+Providing comprehensive training to employees is critical, mainly if they will be working from home on a regular or recurring basis.
 Potential ways to mitigate insider risks in a flexible workforce can include:

 • Educating and Screen Employees (PCI 12.6, 12.7)